ForgeGit/Ulduar_PTR/readme.md

 All the data was collected using the WCL API and processed with R v.4.1 (R Development Core Team).

-Ideally this repository should eventually have both the raw data used and all the code used to generate both the tables and the graphics.
+Ideally this repository should eventually have both the aggregated data used and all the code used to generate both the tables and the graphics.

 ### LIMITATIONS <a name="Limitations"></a>